buildpacks/docs/content/docs/for-app-developers/how-to/build-inputs/configure-build-time-environment.md

 <!--more-->

 Below are a few ways you can do so.
-All of them will use our [samples] repo for simplicity.
-The following documentation assumes that all participating buildpacks either use `clear-env = false` (the default) in their [buildpack.toml](https://buildpacks.io/docs/reference/config/buildpack-config/), or if they use `clear-env = true`, that they merge in filtered user supplied environment variables.
+All of them use the [samples] repository for simplicity.
+The following documentation assumes that all participating buildpack either use `clear-env = false` as the default in their [buildpack.toml](https://buildpacks.io/docs/reference/config/buildpack-config/), or if they use `clear-env = true`, that they merge in filtered user supplied environment variables.